Skip to site navigation Skip to main content Skip to footer site map

 • Keep your eyes open, look around you, and notice where you are.

-• Remind yourself how this situation is different than the traumatic event.
+• Remind yourself how this situation is different from the traumatic event.

 • Acknowledge how you are feeling.